stratoxjs/.github/CONTRIBUTING.md

 ## Code of Conduct

-[Your Project Name] adheres to a [Code of Conduct](CODE_OF_CONDUCT.md) adapted from the Contributor Covenant, version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.
+Stratox adheres to a [Code of Conduct](CODE_OF_CONDUCT.md) adapted from the Contributor Covenant, version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.
 By participating, you are expected to uphold this code.

 ## Getting Started